 The Safety Violations Widgets

-The Safety Violations - Harsh Events widget contains a doughnut chart with the percentages of harsh event safety violations by type (Rapid Acceleration, Harsh Braking, and Harsh Cornering).
-Each section also shows the number of occurrences of that event over the course of the chosen date range.
 Safety Violations - Speeding Distances displays a doughnut chart of the total distance of speeding incidents, separated by category of exceeding the speed limit (such as for miles: 5-10 mph over the speed limit, 10-15 mph over, and higher than 15 mph over).

-The Harsh Events by Driver tile shows the top 15 drivers that have caused the highest number of harsh events, with the count of events on the x-axis and driver names on the y-axis.
-Speeding Distance by Driver lists the 15 drivers who have exceeded the speed limit for the most number of miles (or kilometers, depending on your unit of measure) in your fleet; the bars show the total number of miles each driver was speeding.
+Safety Violation - Speeding Distance by Driver lists the top drivers who have exceeded the speed limit for the most number of miles (or kilometers, depending on your unit of measure) in your fleet; the bars show the total number of miles each driver was speeding.

 The Group and Driver Leaderboards